CowboyJim/mm3Capture/README.md

 ### Writing an alert file

 All alerts must implement the `org.mm3.alerts.Alert` Java interface shown below.
-The files must be written in Groovy---one class per file.
+The files must be written in Groovy--one class per file.

 ```java